simonmichael/hledger/hledger/hledger.m4.md

     revenue:gains   -$50
 ```

-With `--lots`, this selects the specified quantity of the matching lot (which must exist) and shows:
+With `--lots`, this selects the specified quantity of the matching lot (which must exist) and will show something like:

 ```cli
 $ hledger print --lots desc:sell